Félix Guattari: Clinic of La Borde

-1960s to 1970s
+1960s–1970s: political and social activism

-From 1955 to 1965, Guattari edited and contributed to La Voie Communiste (Communist Way), a Trotskyist newspaper.
+From 1955 to 1965 Guattari edited and contributed to La Voie Communiste (Communist Way), a Trotskyist newspaper.
 He supported anti-colonialist struggles as well as the Italian Autonomists.
 Guattari also took part in the G.T.P.S.I., which gathered many psychiatrists at the beginning of the 1960s and created the Association of Institutional Psychotherapy in November 1965.
 It was at the same time that he founded, along with other militants, the F.G.E.R.I.
 (Federation of Groups for Institutional Study & Research) and its review Recherche (Research), working on philosophy, psychoanalysis, ethnology, education, mathematics, architecture, etc. The F.G.E.R.I. came to represent aspects of the multiple political and cultural engagements of Guattari: the Group for Young Hispanics, the Franco-Chinese Friendships (in the times of the people's communes), the opposition activities with the wars in Algeria and Vietnam, the participation in the M.N.E.F., with the U.N.E.F., the policy of the offices of psychological academic aid (B.A.P.U.), the organization of the University Working Groups (G.T.U.), but also the reorganizations of the training courses with the Centers of Training to the Methods of Education Activities (C.E.M.E.A.) for psychiatric male nurses, as well as the formation of a Fellowship of Nurses (Amicales d'infirmiers) (in 1958), the studies on architecture and the projects of construction of a day hospital for "students and young workers".

-In 1967, he appeared as one of the founders of OSARLA (Organization of solidarity and Aid to the Latin-American Revolution).
+In 1967 he appeared as one of the founders of OSARLA (Organization of solidarity and Aid to the Latin-American Revolution).
 In 1968, Guattari met Daniel Cohn-Bendit, Jean-Jacques Lebel, and Julian Beck.
 He was involved in the large-scale French protests of May 1968, starting from the Movement of 22 March.
 It was in the aftermath of 1968 that Guattari met Gilles Deleuze at the University of Vincennes.
 Then he began to lay the groundwork for Anti-Oedipus (1972), which Michel Foucault described as "an introduction to the non-fascist life" in his preface to the book.
 In 1970, he created Center for the Study and Research of Institutional Formation), which developed the approach explored in the Recherches journal.
 In 1973, Guattari was tried and fined for committing an "outrage to public decency" for publishing an issue of Recherches on homosexuality.
 In 1977, he created the CINEL for "new spaces of freedom" before joining the environmental movement with his "ecosophy" in the 1980s.